Westdrive-Workgroup/LoopAR-public/README.md

 ## Introduction
 ### Important Notice:
-For better ease of use we have devided the project into two seperate repositories, one containing 3d assets and model called Westdrive Assets Foundation and the other for functionalities of Westdrive which is called Westdrive Core.
+For an easier use we have devided the project into two seperate repositories, one containing 3d assets and models called Westdrive Assets Foundation and the other for functionalities of Westdrive which is called Westdrive Core.
 One can use these two repositories combined or separetely to create their own simulation outside the scope of senarios existing in this version of Westdrive.